supervisely-ecosystem/import-wizard-docs/import_to_project/6_python/overview.md

 # upload dataset
 importer.upload_dataset(dataset.id)

-print("Success!
-Your dataset has been uploaded.")
+print("✅ Your dataset has been uploaded.")
 ```

 ## Prerequisites